CrystalVapor/HITCompilerPrincipleLab/readme.md

 ## 项目测试环境

 IDE: CLion 2023.3.4

-Thanks to JetBrains for providing the Education License!
+*Thanks to JetBrains for providing the Education License!*

 AI Assistant: GitHub Copilot

+*Thanks to GitHub for providing the Education License!*

 - Ubuntu 22.04.2 LTS
 - gcc 11.4.0